 On May 16, 1900, 288 Commonwealth was purchased from Sibyl Potter by James P. Stearns, president of the National Shawmut Bank.
 On May 31, 1900, it was acquired from him by Andreas Blume.
 Although both deeds were dated in 1900, they were not recorded until May 26, 1908, and Sibyl Potter remained the assessed owner through 1909.

-In August of 1900, Andreas Blume married again, to Mrs. Elizabeth (Lizzie) A. (Leighton) Toppan, a widow.
+In August of 1900, Andreas Blume married again, to Mrs. Lizzie Adelaide (Leighton) Toppan, a widow.
 He had continued to live at 20 Newbury, but after his marriage, they moved to 288 Commonwealth.